-Greg Corbett is the Chair of Wolf Greenfield’s Litigation Practice and a Shareholder in the firm’s Litigation and Post-Grant Practices with over 20 years of experience, including as lead litigation counsel and representing clients in all stages of complex intellectual property and patent litigation, post-grant proceedings, appellate proceedings, licensing, and client counseling.
+Greg Corbett is the Chair of Wolf Greenfield’s Litigation Practice and a Shareholder in the firm’s Litigation and Post-Grant Proceedings Practices with 25 years of experience, including as lead litigation counsel representing clients in all stages of complex intellectual property and patent litigation, post-grant proceedings, appellate proceedings, licensing, and client counseling.

-Greg has also been actively involved in multiple inter partes review (IPR) and other post-grant proceedings before the U.S. Patent Trial and Appeal Board (PTAB).
-Greg also has extensive appellate experience, including as lead appellate counsel, and has been involved in many appeals before the U.S. Court of Appeals for the Federal Circuit and the U.S. Supreme Court.
+Greg has also been actively involved in multiple inter partes review (IPR) and other post-grant proceedings before the US Patent Trial and Appeal Board (PTAB).
+Greg also has extensive appellate experience, including as lead appellate counsel, and has been involved in more than 15 appeals before the US Court of Appeals for the Federal Circuit and the US Supreme Court.

-Greg has experience representing clients in cases involving a wide range of technologies, and in particular, his practice has focused on electronics, computer systems, semiconductor and semiconductor manufacturing technology, microcontrollers, and internet technology.
-He also has extensive experience involving chemical products and processes, as well as pharmaceuticals, biotech and medical device matters.
+Greg has experience representing clients in cases involving a wide range of technologies, and in particular, his practice has focused on electronics, computer systems, software, smartphone, semiconductor and semiconductor manufacturing technology, microcontrollers, and internet technology.
+He also has extensive experience involving chemical products and processes, as well as pharmaceuticals, biotech, and medical device matters.

-As lead counsel, Greg has examined primary expert and corporate witnesses before juries, has successfully argued summary judgment and dispositive motions, and has successfully argued at Markman hearings.
+As lead counsel, Greg has handled opening statements and closing arguments, examined primary expert and corporate witnesses before juries, has successfully argued summary judgment and dispositive motions, and has successfully argued at Markman hearings.

-Prior to joining Wolf Greenfield, Greg was a partner at Kirkland & Ellis LLP, where he had more than 10 years of patent and IP litigation experience.
+Prior to joining Wolf Greenfield, Greg was a partner at an Am Law 10 law firm, where he had more than 10 years of patent and IP litigation experience.

 While in law school, Greg was the Executive Editor of the Boston College Law Review.